Call Now Request FREE consultation - 1866-758-4529

 One should also be aware of the three types of brakes:

-• Emergency Brakes: These brakes are contained with a steady stream of airflow inside the brake chamber.
+• Emergency Brakes: These brakes are contained within a steady stream of airflow inside the brake chamber.
 Additionally, this also holds a spring, which is kept restrained by the air system.
 When this air in the system is not of a viable quantity, the spring, and by default the brakes, will automatically engage.
-Typically, this is done when there is a drop of a 20-45 psi range.
+Typically, this is done when there is a drop of 20-45 psi.

-When driving heavy vehicles, it is very important to understand how these mechanisms work in order to ensure that all of the components are working efficiently.
-When these mechanisms do not correctly, it can not only cause the braking system to work incorrectly, but could also potentially cause accidents in various degrees of severity.
+When driving heavy vehicles, it is crucial to understand how these mechanisms work to ensure all components operate efficiently.
+When these mechanisms do not work correctly, it can not only cause the braking system to work incorrectly, but could also potentially cause accidents in various degrees of severity.
 Some of the worst truck accidents in Texas occur when the brakes are out of service or the driver is not paying attention to traffic ahead.

-If you or a family member have been injured in a large truck accident, call the Texas truck accident attorney Greg Baumgartner.
+If you or a family member has been injured in a large truck accident, call the Texas truck accident attorney Greg Baumgartner.

 281-893-0760